Book Chapters/Edited Volumes

 “Orlando Tragedy and the Tangled History of Jihad and Homosexuality” -University of Southern California’s Religion Dispatches.

 “Obsession With Attackers’ Backgrounds Misses the Point of Terrorism“- University of Southern California’s Religion Dispatches.

 “Trump’s Muslim Ban a Gift to Terrorists“- University of Southern California’s Religion Disptaches

 Academic Essays and Reserach

-“Imagining the Caliphate: Construction of a Golden Age, Identity, and Legitimacy in Perso-Islamic World” (Doctoral Dissertation)
+“Imagining Muslims: Construction of a Golden Age, Identity, and Legitimacy in Perso-Islamic World” (Doctoral Dissertation)